tcltk/tcl/doc/dev/strings.md

 code values of unicode scalar values are in the integer ranges 0 to 55,295 (0x0000 to 0xD7FF) and 57,344 to 1,114,111 (0xE000 to 0x10FFFF).
-From this perspective, the Tcl 8.1 string values were no longer seen as proper Unicode, but as a legacy system called UCS-2 which was flaws in two ways.
+From this perspective, the Tcl 8.1 string values were no longer seen as proper Unicode, but as a legacy system called UCS-2 which suffered from two flaws.
 It lacked support for the supplemntary planes of the full Unicode character set beyond **U+FFFF**.
 It also allowed for the presence of symbols with codes between 55,296 and 57,343 (0xD800 to 0xDFFF).
 Neither system could encode the other in direct, simple, efficient